Ambassador's choice highlights US forces in fight against China - ExBulletin

 Ambassador’s choice highlights US forces in fight against China

-WASHINGTON (AP) The choice of President Joe Biden as ambassador to Beijing told lawmakers considering his appointment on Wednesday that Americans should “have confidence in our strength in the face of the rise of China, a nation he said states -United and their allies could manage.
+WASHINGTON The choice of President Joe Biden as ambassador to Beijing told lawmakers considering his appointment on Wednesday that Americans should “have confidence in our strength in the face of the rise of China, a nation he said the United States and their allies could handle.

 Nicholas Burns, a former senior State Department official and diplomat with decades of experience in Washington and overseas, testified before the Senate Foreign Relations Committee as the Biden administration attempts to guide states -United abroad towards the management of competition with China.
 The post of Chinese ambassador is one of the most important for American foreign policy.